 Make it relatable, vivid, and real.
 When choosing between synonyms, opt for simple words of local origin instead of those borrowed from other languages, unless they sound off brand or are inappropriate for the context.
 What feels local is more relatable and has a greater influencing power.

 When choosing between verbs and nouns, passive and active forms, or personal and impersonal forms, consider whether the copy needs to be more dynamic, convey a sense of direction, or highlight someone’s role within the context.
 Help the audience picture what you are saying.
 When making stylistic choices, avoid making the message sound similar to what the audience might typically find in a similar context or type of communication.
 Every brand’s communications should sound like their own.

 Read it from the audience’s perspective.
 For any communication to be fluent, appealing, and effective, it is essential that each element is logically linked to the one that precedes it and the one that follows it.
 When translating word by word (which you should never do) and sentence by sentence (not recommended either), it is easy to lose track of the text’s internal logic.

 When translation is ready, give it a good read without looking at the source.
 Forget about it, pretend the translation isn’t yours, and ask yourself: “What does it say?
 What does it imply?
 What does the author want me to know, think, and do?
 How does it make me feel?”
-Get back to the source and the brief and check the translation and your impression of it against them.
-If you are the reviewer, read the entire copy in the target language before reading the English version and comparing the two side by side.
+Get back to the source and the brief, and check the translation and your impression of it against them.
+If you are the reviewer, read the entire copy in the target language before reading the original version and comparing the two side by side.